Retroperspect/UFO_blog/README.md

 For those having monitoring systems implemented we asked which part of the system they thought was the most important to monitor:

 [![https://gyazo.com/3babd0a3e5a4fcc1ab7fc0c5faf142b8](https://i.gyazo.com/3babd0a3e5a4fcc1ab7fc0c5faf142b8.png)](https://gyazo.com/3babd0a3e5a4fcc1ab7fc0c5faf142b8)

+*¤When writing this blogpost only 5 professionals has taken the survey.
+The statistics will be updated.
 ## Consequence of running in the dark
 >>>- Include a Qualitative method: Interview with a company who does not have monitoring
 - Expalin the censequence of running in the dark.